 Do I Need a Boating License to Operate a Watercraft in Illinois?

-According to the Illinois Department of Natural Resources, in Illinois, any person born on or after January 1, 1998, operating a personal watercraft powered by a motor of more than 10 HP, is required by Illinois law to pass a boater safety course and to carry a boater education card.
+The Illinois Department of Natural Resources requires “any person born on or after January 1, 1998, operating a personal watercraft powered by a motor of more than 10 HP, is required by law to pass a boater safety course and to carry a boater education card.”

 Does This Illinois Law Apply to Jet Skis?

-Since a stock jet ski has a 60-310 HP engine depending on the make and the model, it fits the definition of a watercraft powered by a motor of more than 10 HP.
-Therefore, this type of boat operator is required to earn and carry a boater education card.
+Yes.
+A stock jet ski, with a 60–310 HP engine (depending on the model), is a watercraft powered by over 10 HP.
+Therefore, operators must carry a boater education card.

 How Do I Get an Illinois Boater Education Card?